distinto1/Darey.io-PBL-Projects/PROJECT 08/Project-08.md

 # **LOAD BALANCER SOLUTION WITH APACHE**

-Prerequisites
+**_Prerequisites_**

-Before you begin with this project, Make sure that you have following servers installed and configured within Project-7:
+Before you begin with this project, Make sure that you have following servers installed and configured within Project 7:

 1. Two RHEL8 Web Servers
 2. One MySQL DB Server (based on Ubuntu 20.04)